RavenCorp-Tech/Adil-Portfolio/README.md

 ## Project note

-- "Arabic Romanizer" is AI‑powered and will use ChatGPT 5 API for improved transliteration accuracy.
+- \"Arabic Romanizer\" is AI‑powered and will use ChatGPT 5 API for improved transliteration accuracy.

 ## License